jerng/studies/_web/web-storage/README.md

     // returns undefined
 -

+IDBTransaction
+    //  is in state `active`
+    //      : in the event loop task, where it was created
+    //      : in each event loop task of, its IDBRequest's `success` or
+    //          `error` event handlers
+    //  is in state `inactive`
+    //      : in all other event loop tasks ( calling its methods will
+    //          fail )
+    //  documentation unclear : "if no new requests are placed when the
+    //  transaction is `active`, and there are no outstanding requests,
+    //  the transaction will automatically commit" - that is, just
+    //  before it transitions to `inactive`?

 IDBTransaction.db
-    // returns the IDBDatabase object
+    // the IDBDatabase object

 IDBTransaction.durability
-    // returns the optionsDurabilityString
+    // the optionsDurabilityString

 IDBTransaction.error
-    // returns a DOMException object ( failure ) or null ( success )
+    // a DOMException object ( failure ) or null ( success )

 IDBTransaction.mode
-    // returns the optionsModeString
+    // "readonly" | "readwrite" |
+    // "versionchange" a.k.a (upgrade transactions)

 IDBTransaction.objectStoreNames
     // returns the DOMStringList